All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 Blood pressure tests will be taken using a standard cuff with the applicant in the seated position, with both feet flat on the ground.

-Tests are considered abnormal if the Systolic measurement is above 140mmHg and the Diastolic measurement greater than 90mmHg.
+Tests are considered abnormal if the Systolic measurement is above 140mmHg or the Diastolic measurement is greater than 90mmHg.

-When having your pulse checked, 99 or below is considered normal.
+When having your pulse checked, under 60 BPM or over 100 BPM is considered abnormal.

 It is common for people to be nervous at MEPS and it can sometimes be high.

-If it is high an EKG may be recommended.
+If it is high, the physician will check for other symptoms.
+If none are found, an EKG may be recommended.

 Temperatures are taken and are required to be below 100.5 degrees Fahrenheit.